christoph-boesch/backdoor-attacks/README.md

 ## Instructions
 1. Download the repository
-2. Run the Jupyter Notebook [backdoor_attacks.ipynb](backdoor_attacks.ipynb) to run the experiments.
+2. Run the Jupyter Notebook [backdoor_experiments.ipynb](backdoor_experiments.ipynb) to run the experiments.
 More detailed instructions on how to run specific experiments    can be found in the notebook.
 3. Run [visualization.ipynb](visualization.ipynb) to recreate the UMAP[[2]](#2) visualizations of the two data sets.

 ## References